Faculty and Staff Directory

 Public management: local government, intergovernmental collaboration, and state government.

 Professor Blair has been the Vice President of the UNO Faculty Senate and has been a member of the Graduate Council twice.
-He serves as the Co-Chair for the Advisory Board for Graduate Education for the International City Management Association; chair of the Local Government Management Education Committee for the National Association of Schools of Public Affairs and Administration; and the Research Council for the American Public Works Association
+He serves as the Co-Chair for the Advisory Board for Graduate Education for the International City Management Association; and chair of the Local Government Management Education Committee for the National Association of Schools of Public Affairs and Administration;

 Ph D - Political Science